psychemedia/storytelling-notes/soul_cages.md

 "It's quite agreeable, Jack, I assure you; what's your hour?"

-"Any time that's most convenient ot you, sir — say one o'clock, that you may go home, if you wish, with the day-light."
+"Any time that's most convenient to you, sir — say one o'clock, that you may go home, if you wish, with the day-light."

 "I'll be with you," said Coo, "never fear me."